yuelchen/hello-spring-boot/docs/deploying-to-tomcat.md

 # Deploying to Tomcat

+### What is Tomcat?
+Tomcat is an application server solution developed by Apache that executes Java servlets and loads the application Web pages.

+### How do we deploy a Tomcat application with Spring Boot?
 We will need to create a SpringBoot WAR (Web Application Resource or Web application ARchive).

 Requirments to configure application for WAR file: